Building resilience in children with play, failure, reflection.

 THE GAME: KINTSUGI

-And what better way to achieve these goals than through a fun and engaging board game?
 In Kintsugi, players use a set of stacking stones, action cards, and gold polymer clay to simulate controlled failure and subsequent repair.

 Kintsugi offers a creative twist on traditional stacking blocks, paired with an Action card deck to encourage structure, collaboration, and controlled moments of failure as the stacking stones inevitably break.